Đuro Živković: Biography

 Živković was born in Belgrade, where he studied violin and composition at the Music Academy.
 He later studied at the Royal College of Music in Stockholm under Pär Lindgren.

 His musical style is characterized by fantastic narration, virtuosic instrumentation and stylistic, highly profiled sound.
 He has developed a variety of compositional techniques such as polyrhythmic improvisation, special harmony-based scales, microtones, layer-polyphony and heterophony.
 His "harmonic field" technique, which include the difference tone harmonisations as well as the Ancient mode was a topic for academic research at the University of Music and Performing Arts in Graz in Austria, and can be found in several of his works, including "Le Cimetière Marin" and "The White Angel."
 He has composed a wide range of works including chamber, orchestral and vocal music, music for solo instruments and choral music.

 Živković is also a professional violinist and violist, performing new music, as well as an improviser on violin and piano.
 He has received many international scholarships and prizes for his work, including the Grawemeyer Award in 2014.
 He has worked as a teacher of composition, music theory and aural training and violin and chamber music.

 Živković's music is regularly commissioned and performed across the world by groups like the New York Philharmonic, Royal Concertgebouw Amsterdam, Chicago Symphony Orchestra, Sydney Symphony Orchestra, Seattle Symphony Orchestra, Klangforum Wien, Asko|Schönberg and Ensemble Modern.

 In May 2021, Zivkovic was one of 10 new members elected to the Royal Swedish Academy of Music, alongside Marika Field, Katarina Karnéus, Jonas Knutsson, Sten Sandell, Richard Sparks, Keiko Abe, Giancarlo Andretta, Stefan Dohr, and Quincy Jones.

 Selected works

 Metaphysical Poem (1997–1998)

 Sonata for violin and piano is a 37-minutes long monolithic oration in five movements.
 The sonata is entitled metaphysical, stressing thus the composer's need for meta-levels in music and his thoughts.
 All movements are played attacca and both instruments have very little time to rest.
 The sonata is a step forward from its precedents (Bartok or Shostakovich) in both sound and technique, and is indeed a very serious and complex work of young Zivkovic.
 The last movement, Ison, is based on Zivkovic's early piano improvisations, where he added here the violin part.
 The sonata was written during Zivkovic's studies at the Music Academy in Belgrade, in the class of Vlastimir Trajković.

 The White Angel (2006)

-The emotion and expression of the music is extremely unusual and original, because it doesn't allude in any way to human emotion, or anything formed by the nature.
-Sighs, sound phrases, wide vibrato, glissandos... everything in this music is in a function of some unusual fascination, spiritual and intuitive onomatopoeias and brave identification of the world of angels.
-It seems that Zivkovic finds the right theme for the music that he is long in it, but above all - it has given a strong original term for his unusual and supernatural inspiration, stands almost alone in its over-sense beauty.